nicklpeterson/SprintPlanner/readme.md

 =sprintplanner&ns=public](http://localhost:5401/?pgsql=db&username=dev&db=sprintplanner&ns=public)
 You might need to login with user `dev` and password `123`.

+This is really nice for development because we can see the tables and data added by our SQL and it's super easy to just nuke the container and create a new db.
+And adminer has an SQL portal for testing commands.

 ### FLYWAY
 Flyway is one of two open source schema management tools for Java, the other is liquibase.
 I haven't used flyway before, but I chose it because I think it looks a little easier to use than liquibase and it's SQL based, which seems